-Waubonsee encourages students to give back to their community by participating in a day of service each semester.
+Waubonsee encourages students to give back to their community by participating in a community-wide day of service each semester.
 The Student Life Office actively promotes getting involved in civic engagement and volunteering throughout our service region.

-If you want to learn more about how you can partake in these type of events, contact the Student Life Office at studentlife@waubonsee.edu or (630) 466-2369.
+For more information contact Student Life at: studentlife@waubonsee.edu or call (630) 466-2369.